mkader/pyday/README.md

             bind = "0.0.0.0:3100"
             worker_class = "uvicorn.workers.UvicornWorker"
             workers = (multiprocessing.cpu_count() * 2) + 1

+        In this particular example, we see the following configurations:
+            max_requests: sets the maximum number of requests a worker will process before restarting
+            max_requests_jitter: sets the maximum jitter to add to the max_requests value to reduce the likelihood of all workers restarting at the same time
+            log_file: sets the location for the Gunicorn server logs, in this case, logs will be sent to standard output (-)
+            bind: sets the address and port on which Gunicorn will listen for connections
+            worker_class: sets the worker class for handling requests, in this case, it's using UvicornWorker, a worker for the Uvicorn ASGI server
+            workers: sets the number of worker processes for handling incoming requests.
+The number of workers is calculated based on the number of available CPUs, adding 1 and then multiplying by 2.

         Run command can be simplified to
             cd api